Protection and use of your information

 This practice follows the NHS complaints procedure when dealing with complaints.

-If you have cause to complain you can call at reception and ask for a complaint form, or address a letter of complaint to Kim Cowell or Paula McIlroy, our management team, who will aim to contact you within two working days.
+If you have cause to complain you can call at reception and ask for a complaint form, or address a letter of complaint to our management team, who will aim to contact you within five working days.
 Every complaint will be fully investigated and the outcome discussed with you.

 We aim to give you the highest possible standard of service and will try to deal promptly with any problems that may occur.